Skip to main content

 Create a Data Provider

-1. Open up TimeXtender DG Desktop
+1. Open up TimeXtender Orchestration and Data Quality (O&DQ) Desktop client

 2. Click General > Data Providers